ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 is typically carried out via a management network.
 The channel must provide integrity and authenticity, and, in some use cases, may also require confidentiality.

 5. Finally, Appraisal of Evidence occurs.
-As the Verifier and Relaying Party roles are often combined within RIV, this is the process of verifying the Evidence received by a Verifier from the Attesting device, and using an Appraisal Policy to develop an Attestation Result, used to inform decision making.
+As the Verifier and Relying Party roles are often combined within RIV, this is the process of verifying the Evidence received by a Verifier from the Attesting device, and using an Appraisal Policy to develop an Attestation Result, used to inform decision making.
 In practice, this means comparing the device measurements reported as Evidence with the Attester configuration expected by the Verifier.
-Subsequently the Appraisal Policy for Attestation Results might match what was found against Reference Integrity Measurements (aka Golden Measurements) which representing the intended configured state of the connected device.
+Subsequently the Appraisal Policy for Attestation Results might match what was found against Reference Integrity Measurements (aka Golden Measurements) which represent the intended configured state of the connected device.

-All implementations supporting this RIV specification require the support of the following three technologies :
+All implementations supporting this RIV specification require the support of the following three technologies:
 1. Identity: Platform identity can be based on IEEE 802.1AR Device Identity {{IEEE-802-1AR}}, coupled with careful supply-chain management by the manufacturer.
 The DevID certificate contains a statement by the manufacturer that establishes the identity of the device as it left the factory.
-Some applications with a more-complex post-manufacture supply chain (e.g. Value Added Resellers), or with different privacy concerns, may want to use alternate mechanisms for platform authentication (for example, TCG Platform Certificates {{Platform-Certificates}}).
+Some applications with a more-complex post-manufacture supply chain (e.g. Value Added Resellers), or with different privacy concerns, may want to use alternative mechanisms for platform authentication (for example, TCG Platform Certificates {{Platform-Certificates}}).

 2. Platform Attestation provides evidence of configuration of software elements